Andrej Kramarić: Senior

-On 20 August 2014, Kramarić received his first call-up for the senior team under coach Niko Kovač for the friendly match against Cyprus and UEFA Euro 2016 qualifying match against Malta.
+On 20 August 2014, Kramarić received his first call-up for the Croatian senior squad under coach Niko Kovač for the friendly match against Cyprus and UEFA Euro 2016 qualifying match against Malta.
 He made his debut for Croatia on 4 September 2014 in a friendly match against Cyprus and provided an assist for Mario Mandžukić in 18th minute, receiving positive reviews from both critics and national team coach for his debut performance.
 Kramarić scored his first goal for Croatia in his competitive debut in the qualifying match against Malta.
-His second goal was scored against Azerbaijan on 13 October 2014.
+He scored his second goal against Azerbaijan on 13 October 2014.

-On 9 October 2017, he scored two goals in a crucial 2018 FIFA World Cup qualifier against Ukraine, securing Croatia's qualification to playoffs.
-On 4 June 2018, Kramarić was included in Croatia's final World Cup squad.
+On 9 October 2017, Kramarić scored two goals in a crucial 2018 FIFA World Cup qualifier against Ukraine, securing Croatia's qualification to playoffs.
+On 4 June 2018, he was included in Croatia's final World Cup squad.
 On 7 July, in the 2018 FIFA World Cup quarter-final match against hosts Russia, he scored Croatia's equaliser in the first half of regulation time.
 A 1–1 draw after 90 minutes saw the match go into extra-time, and following a 2–2 draw after 120 minutes of play, Croatia once again progressed to the next round in the ensuing shoot-out, winning 4–3 on penalties.
+He would later come on as a substitute in the final, where Croatia was defeated by France 4–2.

+In the 2022 FIFA World Cup, Kramarić scored twice in a 4–1 victory against Canada in the group stage, as Croatia reached the semifinals and finished third.
+He would later be part of the Croatia squad that finished runners up in the 2022–23 UEFA Nations League.
+In the UEFA Euro 2024, he netted a goal in a 2–2 draw against Albania, becoming the third player to score in the tournament on his birthday following Jean-François Domergue in 1984 and Wesley Sneijder in 2008.

+On 15 October 2024, he featured in his 100th international match for his nation in a 3–3 away draw with Poland during the UEFA Nations League.